-Buddy dogs for children
+Buddy dogs and companion dogs for children

 Companion dogs for children and young people